Notes on Theory of Distributed Systems: Local graph coloring

 Using a Ramsey-theoretic argument, Linial~\cite{Linial1992} showed that $Ω(\log^* n)$ is a lower bound on the time to color a directed ring with $n$ nodes in the LOCAL model, which implies that the algorithm of the previous section is optimal up to constants, since a directed ring is a special case of a graph with out-degree $1$.
 We'll describe here a simplified version of Linial's original proof given by Laurinharju and Suomela~\cite{LaurinharjuS2014}.
 (The Laurinharju and Suomela paper is only two pages long, so it may be worth skipping the rest of this section and just reading it in the original.)

-The idea is that any coloring algorithm in the local model that runs in time $T$ assigns a color to each node based only on the initial ids of the $2T+1$ within $T$ hops of the node.
-So we can represent any possible deterministic coloring algorithm by specifying the mapping from these $2T+1$ ids to colors.
+The idea is that any coloring algorithm in the local model that runs in time $T$ assigns a color to each node based only on the initial IDs of the $2T+1$ nodes that are within $T$ hops.
+So we can represent any possible deterministic coloring algorithm by specifying the mapping from these $2T+1$ IDs to colors.

-Define a \concept{$k$-ary $c$-coloring function} as a function $A: [n]^k → [c]$ where $[n] = \Set{1,dots,n}$ is the id space and $[c] = \Set{1,dots,c}$ is a set of $c$ colors, with the property that
+Define a \concept{$k$-ary $c$-coloring function} as a function $A: [n]^k → [c]$ where $[n] = \Set{0,\dots,n-1}$ is the ID space and $[c] = \Set{0,\dots,c-1}$ is a set of $c$ colors, with the property that